skypjack/entt/docs/md/entity.md

 vel.dy = 0.;
 ```

-Note that `assign_or_replace` is a slightly faster alternative for the following
+This is a slightly faster alternative for the following snippet:
-`if/else` statement and nothing more:

 ```cpp
 if(registry.has<comp>(entity)) {